AdobeDocs/app-builder/src/pages/intro_and_overview/faq.md

 We currently support the JavaScript language and Node.js environment, which cover the majority of code used on the web today.
 The free npm Registry contains ready-made libraries developers can bring into most applications.

 App Builder supports the three latest Node.js versions.
 When a new Node version is added to the system, old versions are still available.
 So old actions will still work, but new ones can't be created with the old versions.
-We encourage developers to update actions to the latest version in order to take advantage of the pre-warm containers feature.
+We encourage developers to update actions to the latest version in order to take advantage of the pre-warmed containers feature.

 ### Can I use App Builder to extend Document Cloud or Creative Cloud products?